WVIT

-WVIT (channel 30) is a television station licensed to New Britain, Connecticut, United States, serving as the NBC outlet for the Hartford–New Haven market.
-It is owned and operated by the network's NBC Owned Television Stations division alongside Class A Telemundo outlet WRDM-CD (channel 19).
-Both stations share studios on New Britain Avenue in West Hartford and transmitter facilities on Rattlesnake Mountain in Farmington, Connecticut.
+WVIT (channel 30) is a television station licensed to New Britain, Connecticut, United States, serving the Hartford–New Haven market.
+It is owned and operated by the NBC television network through its NBC Owned Television Stations division alongside Class A Telemundo outlet WRDM-CD (channel 19).
+The two stations share studios on New Britain Avenue in West Hartford and transmitter facilities on Rattlesnake Mountain in Farmington, Connecticut.

 History

 Early years

 WVIT signed on for the first time on February 13, 1953, as WKNB-TV, owned by the New Britain Broadcasting Company along with WKNB radio (840 AM, now WRYM).
 The calls stood for Kensington–New Britain.
 It is Connecticut's second-oldest television station and the first on the UHF band.
-It has been an NBC affiliate for nearly all of its history.
-However, during its first two and a half years, it carried CBS programming as one of two affiliates in Connecticut, along with WNHC-TV (now WTNH) in New Haven.
+The station has been with NBC since sign-on, though during its first two and a half years, it secondarily carried CBS programming as one of two affiliates in Connecticut, along with WNHC-TV (now WTNH) in New Haven.
 At the time, Hartford and New Haven were recognized by the Federal Communications Commission (FCC) as separate television markets; the commission would merge them into one market in 1954.

 In January 1955, NBC announced it would purchase the WKNB stations for just over $600,000.
 Though the network was acquiring both radio and television outlets, the key to the deal was channel 30–as one of the first UHF stations to be owned by a major network, the FCC encouraged the networks to expand their owned-and-operated holdings to include outlets in the new band to help ensure its viability.
 Indeed, NBC made plans to boost channel 30's signal to cover the entire market.

 WKNB-TV began carrying the full NBC programming schedule in October 1955.
 The FCC approved the sale to NBC in December 1956, nearly two years after it was first announced.
 The network then renamed channel 30 WNBC (for New Britain, Connecticut) in January 1957.
 In its first stint as an NBC-owned station, channel 30 failed to gain much headway in the ratings, largely because television manufacturers were not required to include UHF tuning capability until 1964.
 Viewers had to buy an expensive converter to watch WNBC, and even with one the picture was barely viewable.
 In addition, plans to relocate the station's tower and to boost transmission power never moved forward.